chris-paganon/dotfiles/docs/installation-tips.md

 ```
 umount /mnt
 mount /dev/partitionId /mnt -o subvol=/@
-btrfs subvolume set-default /mnt (not entirely sure about this one, may be: btrfs subvolume set-default subvolume-id /mnt)
+btrfs subvolume set-default subvolume-id /mnt
 umount /mnt
 mount /dev/partitionId /mnt (this should have mounted /@ this time)
 ```

-After [installing GRUB](https://wiki.archlinux.org/title/Installation_guide#Boot_loader) and before booting for the 1st time:
+After running `genfstab`:
-1. Keep the existing UUID from fstab contents
+1. Keep the existing UUID from `fstab` contents
-2. Copy over the fstab content from my etcfiles repo tp define all the subvolumes mount points
+2. Copy over the `fstab` content from my etcfiles repo to define all the subvolumes mount points
 3. Replace etcfiles UUIDs with the one saved from 1

 Create the swap file and enable it (https://wiki.archlinux.org/title/Btrfs#Swap_file):